foscanit/project-3/README.md

 # Overview

-I have created a new company in the gaiming industry.
-The aim of this project is to choose a city and coordinates to locate my hypothetical company through MongoDB, the database of companies and geoqueries.
-To choose the best location I took into account several conditions and requirements from my employees.
+In this case scenario I have created a new company in the gaming industry.
+The aim of the project is to choose a city and coordinates to locate this company through MongoDB, the database of companies and geoqueries.
+In order to pick the best location I have taken into account several conditions and requirements from my employees.
 <br>

 # Requirements/Libraries Used: